Creating MCR Connections to 3DS Outscale

 Note

 Partner-managed accounts can apply a Partner Deal to a service.
-For details, see Associating a Deal With a Service.
+For more information, see Associating a Deal With a Service.

 -

-Rate Limit – This is the speed of your connection in Mbps.
-Accepted values range from 1 Mbps to 5 Gbps in 1 Mbps increments.
+Rate Limit – The speed of your connection in Mbps.
+Accepted values range from 1 Mbps to 1 Gbps in 1 Mbps increments.

 -